ExCALIBUR-SysGenX/excalibur-sysgenx.github.io/workshop.md

 title: Online Workshop - Scientific machine learning and Model order reduction for partial differential equations
 ---

-Topics include computational fluid dynamics, model order reduction, neural networks and numerical PDEs, port-Hamiltonian systems and scientific machine learning with application to engineering and industrial problems.
+This workshop presents series of talks focused on developments in scientific machine learning and model order reduction with application to engineering and industrial problems.
+The topics include Reduced order modelling in computational fluid dynamics, Sparse identification of nonlinear dynamics method and ensemble learning, Least-squares neural network method, Model reduction for port-Hamiltonian systems, Executable digital twins and Reduced order models for Navier-Stokes equation.

 ## Schedule